-(Hebrews 12:20) For they could not endure the order that was given, "If even a beast touches the mountain, it shall be stoned."
+(Hebrews 12:20) because they could not bear what was commanded: "If even an animal touches the mountain, it must be stoned to death."

 Here, the writer explained his meaning and referred to the Old Testament (Exodus 19:13) to prove his argument.
 For the early Christians, and all Christians since the time of Jesus Christ, the Old Testament is the authoritative Word of God that Jesus came to fulfill and will completely fulfill after He comes again.
 Therefore, Christians study both the Old Testament and New Testament as the inspired Scriptures and to learn how these Scriptures teach about Jesus Christ and how we can live for God (see 2 Timothy 3:16-17).
 God expected His people to consider the mountain holy because of His spiritual presence; therefore, no person and not even an animal was permitted to touch the mountain.
 He expected them to obey Him so perfectly that they would enforce His law by executing the penalty for breaking His law.
 God would not do for His people what He expected them to do.
 God could, and probably did because He loves His creation, keep wild animals from wandering close to His holy mountain.
 God expected His people to watch over and restrain their domestic animals from coming near and touching the mountain.
 Perhaps His people could not endure the order because they did not choose to properly look after or restrain their domestic animals and some of them died.
 (Just as they disobeyed God on the Sabbath when He first sent them manna in the wilderness.)